hepplerj/jekyll-blog/_posts/2011-10-12-narrative-in-digital-scholarship.md

 ---
 author: Jason Heppler
-category: Digital Humanities
 layout: post
 title: "Models for Narrative in Digital Humanities"
 date: Thurs Oct 13 17:03:39 -0500 2011
-tags: UNL-DHS Narrative
+tags:
+- unl-dhs
+- scholarship
+- writing
 ---

 *[This is a reading reflection for HIST946: Digital Humanities with Professor William